avinashkumar99/avinashkumar99/README.md

-- 👋 Hi, I’m @avinashkumar99
+- 👋 Hi, I’m Avinash
-- 👀 I’m interested in full stack web developer role (MERN).
+- 👀 I’m interested in MERN Stack Developer/ React developer / Nodejs Developer.
--    I have developed a fully responsive and user friendly Airbnb website with working functionality like authorization, authentication, create listing, search listing, etc.
--    Here is the link => https://full-stack-project-a4ns.onrender.com/listings
 - 💞️ I’m looking to collaborate on web desinging project.
+-    I have worked on multiple projects , which include jwt authentication, razor payment gateway integration, aws s3 service, ec2 service and many more
 - 📫 How to reach me ...
 - Through linkedin -- https://www.linkedin.com/in/avinash-kumar-8a0468212/
 -